Kwameowusu/Kwameowusu/README.md

 # 💫About Me :
-🔭 I’m currently working on Online kiosk \n
+🔭 I’m currently working on Online kiosk

 👯 I’m looking to collaborate on javascript and react projects \n 🤝 I’m looking for help with my Online kiosk \n
 🌱 I’m currently learning typescript and redux \n